Harbor History & District Priorities - MCC overview presentation

 Construction of the Pillar Point Harbor breakwater by the Army Corps of Engineers 1959-61 dramatically increased the rate of erosion south of the jetty.
 Local grassroots lobbying motivated the Army Corps, with the Harbor District as local sponsor, to undertake the Northern Half Moon Bay Shoreline Improvement Project in 2009.
 The project could consider a range of solutions, potentially including dredging sand from the harbor and creating openings in the jetty to create sand outflows.

 The Army Corps process is lengthy as shown in this table.
-The feasibility portion of the Planning Phase has had many delays over the last 4 years and is still incomplete.
 The Army Corps reported at public meeting 11/8/13 (presentation, video) that even if they eventually approved a mitigation project, it would be modest in scope due to funding limitations, and would not happen before 2017 earliest.

 --Presentation on surf & sand dynamics at Pillar Point by local surfer and civil engineer Bob Battalio, Oct 2009

 Coastal Regional Sediment (sand) Management (RSM) Plans are being developed for specific portions of the coast (littoral cells).
 The program seeks to present ways to restore and preserve beaches, reduce the proliferation of protective shoreline structures, sustain recreation and tourism, enhance public safety and access, restore coastal sandy habitats, and identify cost-effective solutions for restoration of areas impacted by excess sediment.

 Princeton Shoreline Erosion & Armoring